-Expenditures covered by this account: Funds in this account are used to pay for student housing, transportation, meals, entrance fees, etc. Rules governing the use of study abroad DSS funds are less restrictive than those governing the use of funds in the instructional account.
-Faculty and staff salaries and fringe may not be paid from the DSS account, however, faculty and staff travel may be paid from this account.
+Expenditures covered by this account: Funds in this account are used to pay for student housing, transportation, meals, entrance fees, etc. Rules governing the use of study abroad DSS funds are more restrictive than those governing regular DSS accounts.
+Faculty and staff salaries and fringe must never be paid from the DSS account; however, faculty and staff travel may be paid from this account, only when the instructional account does not have sufficient revenue to cover faculty/staff expenses.

-Note: The DSS fund should be linked to a P-Card for the program to use for purchases.
-Study abroad programs only have 18 months to spend funds from the agency account.
+Note: The DSS fund should be linked to a P-Card for the program to use for purchases for students.

-Remember: any funds remaining in an instructional account at the end of the fiscal year may be forfeited to the Institute while funds in an DSS account can be carried forward from year to year for up to 18 months.
+Remember: any funds remaining in an instructional account at the end of the fiscal year may be forfeited to the Institute while funds in an DSS account may be carried forward with justification in writing of future program expenses.